Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Experiments

+Regarding which interactions to choose to complement textual classifiers, for each dataset (CIC, SardiStance, and VaxxStance) three different types of interaction-based embeddings were trained, based on the data source: (i) \emph{retweets}, (ii) \emph{friends} and, (iii) \emph{mixed} embeddings.

 \emph{Retweets} are used to share specific content from other users' publications.
-The reiteration of this actions may demonstrate attachment to a user or its content, actively showing the specific preferences of the source user.
-Furthermore, although retweet actions are more likely to gather latent information related to community or polarization \cite{conover2011political,Zubiaga2019PoliticalHI}, we also wanted to include \emph{friends} related data, which is a result of a \emph{following} action.
+The reiteration of these actions may demonstrate attachment to a user or its content, actively showing the specific preferences of the source user.
+Furthermore, although retweet actions are more likely to encode latent information related to community or polarization \cite{conover2011political,Zubiaga2019PoliticalHI}, we also wanted to include \emph{friends} related data, which is a result of a \emph{following} action.
 This passive action allows the source user to be aware of what is being said without sharing or promoting any content.
 Finally, we also combine both \emph{retweets} and \emph{friends} in a \emph{mixed} representation to test whether merging passive and active interaction types in the same interaction space helps to embed social information.
-Therefore, for each dataset (CIC, SardiStance and VaxxStance) three different types of relational embeddings were trained, based on the data source: (i) \emph{retweet}, (ii) \emph{friends} and, (iii) \emph{mixed} embeddings.

-The best relational embedding for each dataset was chosen by evaluating them with the RelEmb + SVM system (which uses only relational embeddings) via 5-fold cross validation on the training data; \emph{retweet} embeddings achieved best results for CIC and VaxxStance-eu, whereas the \emph{mixed} embeddings were best for SardiStance and VaxxStance-es.
-In this step we also learned that supplementary data extracted directly from the user's timelines, helped to improve the results.
+The best interaction type to build the embeddings for each dataset was chosen by evaluating them with the classifiers built with interaction-based representations (RE, DW and N2V) via 5-fold cross-validation on the training data.
+The results showed that RE \emph{retweet} was the best interaction data for CIC and VaxxStance-eu, whereas the \emph{mixed} embeddings were the best for SardiStance and VaxxStance-es.
+With respect to DW and N2V, \emph{retweets} were best for CIC and VaxxStance, while \emph{mixed} performed better for SardiStance.

-The procedure to choose the rest of hyperparameters (relational embeddings dimensionality, etc.) are described in Appendix \ref{sec:appendix}.
+The procedure to choose the rest of the hyperparameters (dimensionality of the interaction embeddings etc.) for every method is described in Appendix \ref{sec:appendix}.
 Finally, as it is customary for this task, despite training and predictions being done for the 3 classes, evaluation is performed by calculating the averaged F1-score over the AGAINST and FAVOR classes \cite{mohammad-etal-2016-semeval}.